Originally published on www.NithinCoca.com, reposted with permission.

 That is why I’ve turned to Kickstarter, which, by focusing on the audience first, bypasses the gatekeepers of the publishing industry and allows developers to directly reach readers.
 We are eliminating the middlemen, and, in turn, creating more savvy, collaborative, global content.
 I strongly believe in this new, more social, democratic model of funding projects is the future.
 Publishers stand no chance at surviving if they don’t adapt to what is the biggest shift in decades.

 That’s why Chilies hasn’t even been sent to a publisher – first of all, it would be a waste of time, but secondly, I would rather do it through Kickstarter, because it would mean the important people – readers – believe in my project, not some gray-haired editor who (most likely) doesn’t even know what Kickstarter is.

 Kickstarter is just one piece of a larger plan.
 I plan to apply for other grants, to write shorter articles for magazines, and seek country-specific sources of revenue or try to monetize my website more.

 That being said, a successful Kickstart is ideal.
 It will allow me to plan my research in advance, make contacts, develop my itinerary, and visit research archives.
 Success will also add credibility to my pitches to Food and Travel media, who will notice that this project is already engaging a wide audience and be eager to participate.
 Kickstarter isn’t just to raise funds, it also will hugely help raise credibility and build the project base.

-That is where the true power of Crowdfunding lies, and it exactly what traditional publishers are missing.
+That is where the true power of crowdfunding lies, and it is exactly what traditional publishers are missing.